brandonseroyer/word_count/README.md

 ## Description

 _{The purpose of this application is to provide a quick way for users to figure out how many times a specific word was used in a string of text.
+The application is hosted online at https://aqueous-ravine-2791.herokuapp.com/
 The user merely inputs the block of and then specifies the word they want identified and hit submit.
 They are then taken to a new page where their results are displayed.}_

 ## Setup

-*{User inputs a word that they want to know the number of times it appears in a sentence.}

-*{User inputs the sentence that the application will then check against the word and determine the number of times the given word appears in that sentence.}
+- Clone this repository to your local system
+- install Sinatra $gem install Sinatra
+- run app file $ruby app.rb
+- open localhost:4567 in preferred web browser

 ## Technologies Used